disantobusinesses-blip/myaibank-coming/README.md

 # MyAiBank Coming Soon

 A dark purple, glassmorphic coming-soon experience for the MyAiBank launch.
-The page is built with React and Vite so we can layer on interactive features like the live countdown, newsletter opt-in, and Vercel Speed Insights.
+The page is built with React and Vite so we can layer on interactive features like the live countdown, newsletter opt-in, Vercel Speed Insights, and Vercel Analytics.

 ## Getting started